-Late Assignments O
+Late Assignments

 Some assignments can be turned in within two days of their due dates without penalty.
-For example, if an assignment is due before class on a Monday, it may be turned in by Wednesday at midnight without penalty.
+For example, if an assignment is due before class on a Wednesday, it may be turned in by Friday at midnight without penalty.
 However, please note that many assignments are intended to develop into conversations; even if you have not turned in a final document to me, you should be prepared to discuss your work in class.

 Prep guides should be completed before class-the initial draft must be completed beforehand and cannot be turned in late.
 Final drafts are due two days after class, on Brightspace.
+Final drafts of prep guides cannot be turned in after exams.
+(Thus all prep guides that cover material tested on an exam must be turned in by the date of that exam at the latest.
+You should email me confirming that you have turned in any prep guides turned in after their late dates.)

-All other assignments, including final drafts of the prep guides, may still be turned in after their late date.
+All other assignments may still be turned in after their late date.
 However, such assignments are considered "missing" (see section "Grading" below).
 If your work is consistently turned in late, this also may impact your grade unless you discuss this lateness with me.
 All assignments are due by the last day of the semester.